lithnet/access-manager-docs/docs/installation/Installing-the-Access-Manager-Service.md

 [[More information on Auditing|Auditing Page]]

-## Step 12: Configure support for local admin password, just in time access, and Bitlocker
+## Step 12: Configure support for local admin password, just in time access, and BitLocker

 Now that you have the core application set up, you can configure the Access Manager features you are interested in;